GPUpdate /Force: Syntax, Switches and Examples

 In this example, I’m updating the policies on the remote computer pc2.

-gpupdate remote computer
+run gpupdate on remote computer

 To update on multiple remote computers using PowerShell use this command.
 The below command will update all computers in my Accounting OU.
 Just change the search base path to the distinguishedName of your OU.